influxdata/ifql/docs/SPEC.md

 The result of a query is any number of named streams.
 As a stream consists of multiple tables each table is encoded as CSV textual data.
 CSV data should be encoded using UTF-8, and should be in Unicode Normal Form C as defined in [UAX15](https://www.w3.org/TR/2015/REC-tabular-data-model-20151217/#bib-UAX15).
+Line endings must be CRLF as defined by the `text/csv` MIME type in RFC 4180

 Before each table there are two header rows.
 The first declares the data types of each column, the second declares the column labels.